JosephSCH0157/Creator-s-Forge/server/README.md

 - **test/** — Unit and integration tests.

 ## Purpose
-The server layer powers Creator’s Forge modules such as the Uploader and Teleprompter by handling:
+The server layer powers Podcaster’s Forge modules such as the Uploader and Teleprompter by handling:
 - Authentication
 - File handling
 - API communication